 Dieticians and nutritionists have been quick to comment that Lebron's diet is unprecedented for an athlete of his stature and the risks are very much existent since not much research has been done on dramatically cutting carbs as an athlete.
 It is still unknown whether or not Lebron will continue to avoid carbs as the playing season returns.

-However, one thing is sure: NBA athletes understand that diet is the foundation of their transformation initiative (it's reported that Lebron graciously turns down decadent desserts offered to him while visiting restaurants).
+However, one thing is sure: NBA athletes understand that a basketball player's diet is the foundation of their transformation initiative (it's reported that Lebron graciously turns down decadent desserts offered to him while visiting restaurants).

 Ravin elaborates on nutrition's role in Melo's strength and conditioning: “Give someone chocolate cake, it’s easy to say no when someone’s around,’’ added Ravin.
 “When no one’s around, it’s a gift [to say no].
 Making fundamentally sound choices, eating smart calories, not wasted calories,’’ Ravin said of his strategy with Anthony.
 “We go out to eat, he’s making good choices.’’